femrek/question_bank_mvc/README.md

 # Question Bank
 Question Bank is a .Net MVC applicaiton that allows users to create and solve multiple choice questions with four options.
-Morever, the user can see the list of added questions.
+The user can see the list of added questions.
 Also, user can view a random question as well as picking a question by selecting from the questions list.

 ## Project Terminology
 - **Question:** refers to question that includes title, content and options.